sonologico/ccu-texts/15th-16th-may-2021-hackathon.md

 # May 2021 On-The-Fly Hackathon

 On the 15th and 16th of May 2021, we had a small hackathon as part of the On-The-Fly project at Creative Coding Utrecht.
-There were seven people involved: Fabian Van Sluijs, Felipe Ignacio Noriega, Ibo, Sietse van der Meer, Timo Hoogland, Vera van de Seyp, and I, Raphael Sousa Santos.
+There were seven people involved: Fabian Van Sluijs, Felipe Ignacio Noriega, Ibo Ibelings, Sietse van der Meer, Timo Hoogland, Vera van de Seyp, and I, Raphael Sousa Santos.
 Our source material was the preliminary result of an online survey targeted at creative coders, related institutions, and their audience.
 We had three main goals:
  * To make sense of the response of the survey and see how we could improve it going forward
  * To experiment with the data in the responses and present it in creative ways
  * To experiment with this format of hackathon and think about out how to host a larger one in a similar format